Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/okta.md

 2. Select **Security > API**.

-3. Select the Authorization Server that you want to configure.
+3. Select the authorization server that you want to configure.

 4. Select the **Scopes** tab, and click the **Add Scope** button.